pindab0ter/UPSFriendlyNixieTubeDisplay/README.md

-This is a fork of Santa's Nixie Tubes [original mod](https://mods.factorio.com/mod/SantasNixieTubeDisplay) that has better performance and other improvements.
+This is a fork of Santa's Nixie Tubes [mod](https://mods.factorio.com/mod/SantasNixieTubeDisplay) that has better performance and other improvements.

 Download the mod from the [Factorio Mods Portal](https://mods.factorio.com/mod/UPSFriendlyNixieTubeDisplay)